 We all know that America is only getting more technologically advanced.
 Technology has advanced the human experience dramatically in terms of mental stimulation and intelligence.
-Physically the opposite is true, for the most part.
+Physically the opposite is true, you don’t see a stable core often.

 The sedentary lifestyle that has evolved is inevitable.
 Being in any position for a prolonged period of time forces adaptation to the position.
-One of life’s greatest gifts, adaptation, can also be a huge downfall for a human body.
+One of life’s greatest gifts, adaptation, can also be a huge downfall for the human body.
 The process of adaptation usually only has efficiency in mind.
-This may be the efficiency of mating, day-to-day operations, catching prey, survival, etc. Immediate efficiency does not take into account long term effects.
+This may be the efficiency of mating, day-to-day operations, catching prey, survival, etc. Immediate efficiency does not take into account long-term effects.

 Technology has allowed for a more sedentary lifestyle.
 This has forced advantageous adaptations to facilitate this sedentary lifestyle.
 We are then very efficient at sitting at a desk, but then do not perform as well when we enter the “Weekend Warrior” mode.

 The adaptation that, in my opinion, caused this epidemic of low back pain is the lack of a stable core.
 I’m not referring to a 6-pack.
 Sedentary lifestyle influences increased tone in the same muscles that act as accessory inspiratory muscles.
 These muscles include Pectoralis Major and Minor, Sternocleidomastoid, Serratus Anterior, and Scalenes.